 PhotoRobot’s Image Capture & Control software gives you complete control over all of your hardware on a single interface.
-Command multiple cameras, lighting setups, robotic processes & hardware sequences for all of your still, spin & 3D product photography.
+Command multiple cameras, lighting setups, robotic processes & hardware sequences for all of your still images, 360 spin photos & 3D product photography.

 Configure and save settings as “Presets” to reuse long into the future when photographing similar types of products.
 Set once, use forever; we like to say.

 In this guide, we’ll demonstrate how.
 We’ll introduce you to our image capture & control software, and share some advanced tricks to streamline your product photography.

 Take complete command over when and where to trigger cameras with PhotoRobot's image capture automation.
 Specify individual angles to capture, or quickly re-capture angles with fast sequence repeat.

 Were there only a few misfired photos?
 Select the angles you need to re-shoot, and streamline the sequence to only capture specific images.

 Unique to PhotoRobot, configure and save capture settings as “Presets” to use again and again.
 Presets allow you to streamline processes in the studio for both image capture and editing.

 Extremely valuable when photographing a range of products, define commands to apply to objects in similar categories.
 This way you automate outputs for various types of products - whether it’s clothing & apparel, household appliances, or whatever you shoot with PhotoRobot.